 I'm lucky to be able to contribute to my community and the planet through the amazing work Project Kiwi does.
 I feel an enormous responsibility for the hundreds of kiwi and other native wildlife we support, these vulnerable species need us and we need them.

-My skills come from a rural background and a career in natural resource management spanning 24 years.
+My skills come from a rural background and a career in natural resource management spanning over 24 years.

 Kia kaha tatou (together we are strong).